Rats-United/HOME-update-log/README.md

 names can be anything usually as long as you number them correctly

 ex:
-- 1_cool update logs
+- 1_cool updates
-- cool update logs 1
+- cool update 1
+- 1
-- log1
+- upd1

 inside of that folder there should be your actual logs as markdown (.md) files<br>
 the files inside follow the same rules as groups except they don't require the word log<br>